mstocco/mariostoc.co/content/traininglog/20210516-ironman2021-15weeksout.md

 ![Munn Road RIde Map](/assets/jpg/ridemap-20210518.jpeg)
 <!---->
 After cresting _Munn_ and having 40 minutes on the clock, I tossed that easy plan out by turning north on _Ross-Durrance Road_.
-My legs and back were **feeling good** and I thought I'd take a chance on with the punchy hills and eventual headwind that would greet me by the time I got down to _West Saanich Road_.
+My legs and back were **feeling good** and I thought I'd take a chance with the punchy hills and eventual headwind that would greet me by the time I got down to _West Saanich Road_.

 That decision was rewarded with a beautiful ride through the forest.
 The last of the sunlight making its way through the trees was just amazing.